 But it’s not for us.

-Hive Work (aka HiveMicro) is a legit micro-working site, but when I reviewed it I couldn’t believe how low the rates were.
+Hive Work (aka HiveMicro) is a legit micro-working site, but when we reviewed it we couldn’t believe how low the rates were.

-I found one task where it would have taken you almost three hours to earn 35 cents.
-Micro tasks don’t pay megabucks, but that’s seriously ridiculous.
+These aren’t short tasks either.
+We found one task where it would have taken you almost three hours to earn 35 cents.
+Micro jobs don’t pay megabucks, but that’s seriously ridiculous.

 Depressingly, people do plug away at these tasks for long enough to earn money.
-This site has a leaderboard, and I found users making over $30 per week completing thousands of tasks.
-However, I think these rates are exploitative and rely on people using the site when they have no other options.
+This site has a leaderboard, and we found users making over $30 per week completing thousands of tasks.
+However, we think these rates are exploitative and rely on people using the site when they have no other options.

 Hive Micro is available in some countries where other platforms are inaccessible.
 But I would urge people in those countries to consider other alternatives such as offering freelance services.